ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 Within the read data-field by web-api the sum of sample-values is stored within y-value, no of samples within c-value.
 (see original values within json-data in km200... fields.)

-Since sometimes samples are missing the value has to be interpolated.
+Since sometimes samples are missing the energy values can be interpolated.
+Interpolation is configurable (on/off).
 For some months (> 12 months ago) some data might be missing.
 (Bosch errors within code?)

 For the actual months energy consumption the adapter calculates the sum of daily values and uses this sum to get more accurate data.